Why Practice Balance Poses?

 We train our balance to:

-Improve overall structural integration (different parts of the body working together for the common goal)
+- Improve overall structural integration (different parts of the body working together for a common goal)

 Balancing Yoga Poses: How the Body Works